deadlyvipers/dojo_rules/introduction.md

-Hello my name is zerwalter
+Hello my name is zerwalter.
+My favorite path on CodeSchool is JavaScript.